 Since 2002 David Raymond from ChurchFuture has served over 100 congregations as a coach and consultant, generally in cooperation with denominational officials.
 ChurchFuture clients include ELCA, UMC, UCC, and Presbyterian churches.
 Through this experience ChurchFuture has learned how to help congregations uncover their shared vision and explore pathways to a brighter future, even in a difficult religious environment.
 ChurchFuture focuses in three areas of expertise:

-Church Mergers and Other Collaborations
+1) Collaborations: Church Mergers and Partnerships

-Each year 2% of US Protestant churches merge and another 5% talk about merger, according to a Leadership Network study.
+Each year 2% of US Protestant churches merge or consolidate, and another 5% talk about merger, according to a Leadership Network study.
 Many other churches are collaborating in one way or another—sharing staff and programs or serving the community in a joint effort.
-This is not surprising because there are compelling missional, ecological and economic reasons for churches to work together.
+This isn’t surprising because there are compelling missional, ecological and economic reasons for churches to work together.

 Raymond has served or is serving as a consultant to 20 collaboration groups involving 49 congregations as they’ve explored merger or some other form of collaboration, and he’s led workshops on church mergers for the United Church of Canada in both Toronto and Vancouver.
 Warren Bird’s book, Better Together Making Church Mergers Work, quotes Raymond as a “merger specialist .”

 2) Congregational Renewal